PedroPPMN/PedroPPMN/README.md

 ### Hello there, my name is Pedro, I have a bachelor's degree in computer science and a master's degree in applied informatics from the university of Fortaleza.
 I work as developer and my area of interest covers the development of applications such as games, simulators and serious games.
 Currently, I work with the programming languages C#, C ++ and Python, however, I also have knowledge with some other languages.
-And I have experience with game development tools, such as: Unity 5, Visual Studio, Unreal Engine 4, Blender and etc.
+And I have experience with game development tools, such as: Unity, Visual Studio, Unreal Engine, Blender and etc.

 - 🔭 I’m currently working on Simulation and Game Development
 - 📫 How to reach me: Pedro-PP-MN@hotmail.com/ PedroPPMN@gmail.com